jurca/ignore-tpl/README.md

 // The view variable contains only the provided template source and values,
 // templates are compiled lazily and only once.

-// Compiles the template, creates an instace for the #app container and
+// Compiles the template, creates an instance for the #app container and
 // renders it.
 render(document.getElementById('app'), view)
 // Creates another instance of the already compiled template for the #app2